-67. The application site is formally allocated for a housing development within the emerging Site Allocations Development Plan Document.
-This document, and the related Single Issue Review document are currently the subject of examination by the Planning Inspectorate.
-The degree of weight that could be attributed to the emerging plans in the consideration of this planning application is discussed later in the next section of this report.
+62. The application site is formally allocated for a housing development within the emerging Site Allocations Development Plan Document.
+This document, and the related Single Issue Review document are presently the subject of examination by the Planning Inspectorate.
+The degree of weight that could be attributed to the emerging plans in the consideration of this planning application is discussed later in this report.